Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Hello?: Sometimes, it seems we are the only ones around, but we should always be on guard against invisible sidecars reporting sensitive secrets.

-context - A sidecar in K8s are secondary containers that run alongside the primary container in the same pod (share the same resources, namespace) and support additional functionality such as data transfer, logging (<3) and monitoring (<3<3).
+context - A sidecar in Kubernetes is a secondary container that runs alongside the primary container in the same pod (share the same resources, namespace) and support additional functionality such as data transfer, logging (<3) and monitoring (<3<3).
 Worth looking for any sidecar containers running which might give us the flag.

 Solution - Now that we know the Kubernetes cluster subnet and the availability of the 'dnscan' tool.
 We can perform the scan once again to identify any services that might point us in some direction.